 In 1979 Sweden set an example for the rest of the world to follow – by being the first country in the world to prohibit corporal punishment in all settings.
 Since then, 53 more countries have achieved a legal ban, and more countries are in the process of enacting a legal prohibition.

 Today, the Baltic Sea Region is a pioneer and model region at the global level.
-Of 11 member states in the Council of the Baltic Sea States, 10 have a full legal prohibition of corporal punishment in place.
+All 10 member states of the Council of the Baltic Sea States have a full legal prohibition of corporal punishment in place.

 To raise attention to the fact that it is possible to change policies, attitudes and behaviours, the Council of the Baltic Sea States organised a high-level conference in Stockholm 15 – 16 November 2018 on implementing the prohibition of corporal punishment.